Role-playing: Simulation

 One of the first uses of computers was to simulate real-world conditions for participants role-playing the flying of aircraft.
 Flight simulators used computers to solve the equations of flight and train future pilots.
 The army began full-time role-playing simulations with soldiers using computers both within full scale training exercises and for training in numerous specific tasks under wartime conditions.
 Examples include weapon firing, vehicle simulators, and control station mock-ups.

+Teddy bear hospital

+The teddy bear hospital is a roleplay strategy where pediatric and nursing medical students act as a "teddy doctor" to children who act as the carer of a teddy, or another soft toy, requiring consultation.
+It is used both to reduce anxiety and improve patient outcomes of children, and pedagogically for medical students to better understand children.
+There are programs for teddy bear hospitals in dozens of universities and medical facilities worldwide.

 Research method

-Role playing may also refer to the technique commonly used by researchers studying interpersonal behavior by assigning research participants to particular roles and instructing the participants to act as if a specific set of conditions were true.
+Role-playing may also refer to the technique commonly used by researchers studying interpersonal behavior by assigning research participants to particular roles and instructing the participants to act as if a specific set of conditions were true.
 This technique of assigning and taking roles in psychological research has a long history.
 It has been used in the early classic social psychological experiments by Kurt Lewin (1939/1997), Stanley Milgram (1963), and Phillip Zimbardo (1971).
 Herbert Kelman suggested that role-playing might be "the most promising source" of research methods alternative to methods using deception (Kelman 1965).